lukasbandziukas3/mobile_application/README.md

 # using npm
 npm run ios

-# OR using Yarn
+# OR using Yarn!

-yarn ios
+yarn ios!

 ```